timmcginley/Agile/Concepts/Speckle/README.md

 * How can we sue GraphQL to reframe model data
 * Can we use GraphQL to generate new options?
 * How can we recompose the systems / streams in an AP Project? should we use [Node-RED](https://nodered.org/)?

+## GraphQL
+You can read more abotu GraphQL [here](https://speckle.guide/dev/server-graphql-api.html).